IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

     curl -H "X-Dataverse-key:$API_TOKEN" $SERVER_URL/api/notifications/all

+.. _admin:

 Admin
 -----

 This is the administrative part of the API.
 For security reasons, it is absolutely essential that you block it before allowing public access to a Dataverse installation.
 Blocking can be done using settings.
 See the ``post-install-api-block.sh`` script in the ``scripts/api`` folder for details.
-See also "Blocking API Endpoints" under "Securing Your Installation" in the :doc:`/installation/config` section of the Installation Guide.
+See :ref:`blocking-api-endpoints` in Securing Your Installation section of the Configuration page of the Installation Guide.

 List All Database Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~